hanjq17/CHORDS/README.md

 pip install -r requirements.txt
 ```

-## Running Inference
+## 🚀 Running Inference

-Prior to running inference pipeline, please make sure that the models have been downloaded from huggingface.
+Prior to running inference pipeline, please make sure that the models have been downloaded from 🤗 huggingface.
 We provide the download script for some example models for both image and video generation in `download.py`.

 We use hydra to organize different hyperparameters for the image/video diffusion model as well as the sampling algorithm.
 The default configurations can be found under `configs` folder.
 The entries to launch the sampling for image and video generation are `run_image_mp.py` and `run_video_mp.py`, respectively.

-### Image Generation
+### Text-to-Image (T2I)

 The command below is an example to perform image generation using Flux with our algorithm CHORDS on 8 GPUs.

 ```bash
 python run_image_mp.py \
     model=flux \